yamilbknsu/ems-ny-data/README.md

 ...
 ```

-You can use whatever folder and file structure suit you best by changing the parameter loading portion of the experiment execution files.
+You can use whatever folder and file structure suits you best by changing the parameter loading portion of the experiment execution files.
 ### Python Environment
 The model was last tested using Python `3.6.13` with:
 ```